textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Apply for a new Sender ID

-&gt; Sender IDs are shared between all of your sub-accounts.
+&gt; Sender IDs are shared among all of your sub-accounts.

 ### Example
 ```java